How to Apply

-Students are drawn to graduate study at the University of Oregon for a variety of reasons: our unique mix of strengths in Continental, American, and Feminist philosophy; our commitment to pluralism and openness to interdisciplinary perspectives; a faculty that is preoccupied equally with excellence in teaching and excellence in research, and the typically close mentoring relationships between faculty and students that result; the supportive and engaged, rather than competitive culture among graduate students; and the stunningly beautiful location of the program in Eugene, Oregon, between the Cascade mountains and the Oregon coast.
+Students from all over the world are drawn to graduate study at the University of Oregon for a variety of reasons: our unique mix of strengths in Continental, American, and Feminist philosophy; our commitment to pluralism and openness to interdisciplinary perspectives; a faculty that is preoccupied equally with excellence in teaching and excellence in research, and the typically close mentoring relationships between faculty and students that result; the supportive and engaged, rather than competitive culture among graduate students; and the stunningly beautiful location of the program in Eugene, Oregon, between the Cascade mountains and the Oregon coast.

 Application Packet Content / GPA and Test Score Information

 The following materials are required to complete an application for either the MA or the PhD programs.

 For PhD applicants who wish to be considered for the MA program if they are not admitted to the PhD program, please indicate this in bold type on the top of your personal statement — see Item #1 below — by writing “ALSO CONSIDER FOR MA.”
 MA decisions are made after the PhD admit list and alternate list are finalized.
 Please note that the Philosophy Department’s Graduate Program Admissions Committee will not be able to see your application until you complete it and pay the application fee ($70 for domestic applicants, $90 for international applicants, visit https://gradschool.uoregon.edu/applicationfeewaivers for information on fee waivers).
 Please note that the fee waiver questionnaire appears at the very beginning of the application, and before you pay the fee, you will be able to edit and update your application.
 Once you pay the fee, you will no longer be able to do that; however, you can communicate any important changes by email to our department at email@example.com.
 Please also contact the department if you are experiencing any other difficulties with the application, or have further questions.